HMS Myngs (1914): Design and development

 Myngs was one of the initial six Admiralty M-class destroyers ordered by the British Admiralty in May 1913 as part of the 1913–14 Naval Programme, one of the last destroyers to be ordered before the outbreak of the First World War.
-The M class was an improved version of the earlier L-class, required to reach a higher speed in order to counter rumoured new German fast destroyers.
+The M class was an improved version of the earlier L-class, required to reach a higher speed in order to counter the rumoured new German fast destroyers.
 The remit was to have a maximum speed of 36 kn and, although the eventual design did not achieve this, the greater performance of the M class was appreciated by the navy.
 It transpired that the German ships did not exist.